 - Know the weight limits of your vehicle and do not exceed them.

 - Never allow children under 16 to operate a side-by-side UTV.

 - Use common sense and know the limits of your vehicle and driving abilities.

-In addition to following the safety tips listed above, you can learn several defensive maneuvers and tips for handling unexpected obstacles by taking an ATV safety course.
+In addition to following these safety tips, you can learn several defensive maneuvers and tips for handling unexpected obstacles by taking an ATV safety course.
 Many courses are free or very low-cost.
 These courses can save you from injury and can save you money on your insurance premiums.

 Is UTV Insurance Expensive?

 There are many factors that can affect the cost of your policy, all of which can help you find the best UTV insurance for your needs.
 These factors may include:

 - Your age and driving record